ZigaSajovic/polyCode/README.md

 Draw a simple polygon to test. _polyCode_ will enforce symmetries allowed by the preservation of structure, employing them to use loops during compilation.
 Compiled function will be displayed on the terminal, in the form _objectN(posX, posY, rotDeg)_, where N stands for the object's ID.
 All such functions may be called on.

-Objects drawn by the moving “poly”,  are compiled in the same manner after detachment by trail-less movement, or change of location (_setLoc(posX, posY)_ call).
+Objects drawn by the moving _poly_,  are compiled in the same manner after detachment by trail-less movement, or change of location (_setLoc(posX, posY)_ call).

 ####Built-in commands: